 Girard-Perregaux, one of the oldest Swiss-based watchmaking brands (and also one of the few that are still capable of making their own movements) will soon start selling the new member of the 1966 family: the gorgeous 1966 Full Calendar (refs.
 49535-53-152-53A & 49535-53-651-BK6A), which is now presented in an 18-karat white gold case.
 But don’t worry, although the new case looks more discreet, it is still more expensive than the version in palladium that was released back in 2010.

-Featuring the same exterior as the last year’s Girard Perregaux 1966 Full Calendar Palladium limited edition model, the new timekeeper is predictably equipped with an in-house Caliber GP033M0-A0 automatic movement that is based on their earlier Caliber GP033M0 (and this one is in its own turn based on a lot more simple Caliber GP03300 tractor movement: an easy to upgrade movement that Girard Perregaux uses in most of their luxury three-handers.)
+Featuring the same exterior as the last year’s limited-edition 1966 Full Calendar Palladium, the new timekeeper sports an in-house Caliber GP033M0-A0 automatic movement that is based on their earlier Caliber GP033M0 (and this one is an evolution of a lot more simple Caliber GP03300 tractor movement: an easy to upgrade movement that Girard Perregaux uses in most of their luxury three-handers.)

 Although the aforementioned GP033M0 is capable of displaying the equation of time, this particular version comes in a simplified form with the beautiful -albeit not terribly useful- complication stripped from its list of functions.
 The move not only allowed Girard-Perregaux to save a penny or two on the mechanism but also potentially made the 1966 Full Calendar more reliable simply because there are fewer moving parts that have a chance to wear out during your -hopefully long and prosperous- lifetime.